 If you are adding in imagery, make sure you keep your sentences short and punchy.
 An illustration with a visual description and good, descriptive copy near the top of the page will do a great job drawing in readers.

-Even if you’re not interested in writing for the web but still want to get your readers’ attention, these authors are worth reading.
+Even if you’re not interested in writing for the web but want to get your readers’ attention, these authors are worth reading.
 Please make sure you look at their writing rather than copy it verbatim.

 Even though we know when it comes down to it, we still rely heavily on other people’s written work to get us ideas.